 🖐 In this blog post we’ll share all known regulation around recreational & commercial drone use in Victoria (Melbourne, VIC).
-Give a 👍 at the end of this post & feel free to share your experience or any updates you might have in the Australia Drone Discussion Group.
+Give a 👍 at the end of this post & feel free to share your experience or any updates you might have in the Australia Drone Forum.
 Keep in mind that the content below is updated to the best of our knowledge & does not replace official sources & your research.

 Victoria (VIC) follows the common rules of the Australian Civil Aviation Safety Authority (CASA).
 If you're looking for the unmanned aerial vehicle rules of Australia then click here.